 change ip address with ip Command in Linux

 Another way to change your IP address on Linux is to use the ip command.
-This is a more advanced method that can be used to change your IP address.
-To use this method, you will need to open a terminal window and type in the following command:
+This is a more advanced method to change your IP address.
+You will need to open a terminal window and type in the following command:

 sudo ip addr add 192.168.0.100 255.255.255.0 dev eth0